 I have expertise in treating a wide variety of health conditions specialising in particular in two key areas – women’s health and emotional health.

 Many of my clients come to me with symptoms relating to an imbalance in their menstrual cycle, such as painful or irregular periods.
 Many have been diagnosed with PMS, PCOS or endometriosis or they may be struggling to conceive.
 I understand that these kinds of conditions can often affect the mind as much as the body and I provide a nurturing and caring environment coupled with a practical plan of how best to treat and overcome them.
 I also provide support for people that are experiencing stress and depression and who may be facing significant life challenges.

 As well as these specialisations, I offer facial acupuncture, a wonderfully relaxing and restorative treatment which can improve not only the tone and texture of the skin but also boost energy, well-being and promote wider benefits such as deeper sleep.

 I gain great satisfaction in offering each of my clients a truly bespoke experience.
-I offer a through, personal, consultation prior to any treatment to ensure that the healing you receive joins the dots between your mental, emotional and physical health.
+I offer a thorough, personal, consultation prior to any treatment to ensure that the healing you receive joins the dots between your mental, emotional and physical health.
 Acupuncture takes into account so many factors – your external environment, nutrition, injuries, thoughts, and emotions, which can all negatively or positively affect you.
 I truly believe that acupuncture can help you progress through life with an increased sense of clarity and wellbeing.

 I am passionate about my work and am fully committed to helping my clients regain improved health and wellbeing.